-- What cartographic features and level of detail are displayed. - Chart orientation (north up, head up or course up), datums and position offset. - How waypoints are displayed (symbols and numbers). - Vectors for heading, COG and tide.
+- What cartographic features and level of detail are displayed. - The chart color palette (sunlight or shade). - Chart orientation (north up, head up or course up), datums and position offset. - How waypoints are displayed (symbols and numbers) and the availability of chart object identification data. - Vectors for heading, COG and tide.